Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/vertebrate-annotation.md

 ---
 slug: vertebrate-genome-annotation
 title: Vertebrate genome annotation
-description: How vertebrate genome annotation is provided by Ensembl
+description: How vertebrate genomes are annotated by Ensembl
 ---

-# Genome annotation
+# Vertebrate genome annotation

 How vertebrate genomes are annotation by Ensembl.

 ## Genome preparation